Guided Morocco Tours

 Fossils and Donkey Parking

 Leaving the desert dunes you'll travel through the remote volcanic Saghro Massif towards Tinehir.
-Along the way you can visit fossil workshops for a closer look at the Sahara’s wonderful variety of ancient sea life.
-Stop to hunt for fossils in the rocks, explore any local markets at your leisure, and visit a small museum about Berber life in an ancient mud walled village.
-Rissani has a lively thrice weekly souk selling many goods, animals and spices brought in from the surrounding villages, where it's fun to explore, buy camel milk, see the largest donkey parking lot, and people watch.
-Arrive in Tinehir and settle into your room in a 100 years old kasbah.
+Along the way you can visit fossil mining workshops and admire the amazing varieties of ancient sea life cut from stone.
+Stop to hunt for fossils in the rocks, explore any local markets at your leisure, and learn about Berber life in an ancient mud walled village.
+Rissani has a lively souk selling many goods, animals and spices brought from surrounding villages.
+It's fun to explore, try camel milk, see the largest donkey parking lot, and people watch.
+Arrive in Tinehir, where your home for the night is a 100 year old kasbah.

 Day 8